Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Topology Update

-\textbf{Threshold-based selection}.
-The GNN model $f(\cdot)$ usually outputs a distribution on the classes (e.g., using softmax) rather than a single decision.
+\textbf{Threshold-based update selection.} The GNN model $f(\cdot)$ usually outputs a distribution over the classes (e.g., using softmax) rather than a single decision.
 For a node $v$, we denote its class distribution provided by the model as $g_v\in\mathbb{R}^{c}$ with $g_v[k]\ge 0$ for $k \in [c]$ and $\sum_{k=1}^{c} g_v[k] =1$.
-For edge deletion, we first generate a candidate edge set $\mathcal{C}$ based on the classification labels using Algorithm~\ref{alg:edge deletion}.
-For each candidate edge $e_{uv}$ in $\mathcal{C}$, we calculate the correlation between their class distributions (i.e., $g_v^{\top}g_u$) and select the edges with $g_v^{\top}g_u\le \tau_d$ for actual deletion, where $\tau_d$ is a threshold.
+In Figure~\ref{fig:inter_prod_same_label}, we plot the relation between label correlation and the probability that a pair of nodes have the same label (called node alignment).
+The results show that a pair of nodes is more likely to be in the same class under higher label correlation.
+Thus in practice, for edge deletion, we first generate a candidate edge set $\mathcal{C}$ based on the classification labels using Algorithm~\ref{alg:edge deletion}.
+For each candidate edge $e_{uv}$ in $\mathcal{C}$, we calculate the correlation between their class distributions (i.e., $g_u^{\top}g_v$) and select the edges with $g_u^{\top}g_v\le \tau_d$ for actual deletion, where $\tau_d$ is a threshold.
 For edge addition, we also generate a candidate set using Algorithm~\ref{alg:edge addition} first and add only edges with $g_v^{\top}g_u\ge \tau_a$.
-Moreover, we constrain the number of added edges to be less than 2 times of the edges in the original graph to avoid making the cost of model training too high~\footnote{The cost of GNN training is proportional to the number of edges.}.
-Threshold-based selection makes Algorithm~\ref{alg:edge deletion} and Algorithm~\ref{alg:edge addition} more conservative and it also helps to avoid deleting intra-class edges and adding inter-class edges.
+Threshold-based update selection makes Algorithm~\ref{alg:edge deletion} and Algorithm~\ref{alg:edge addition} more conservative, which helps avoid deleting intra-class edges and adding inter-class edges.
+We use the test accuracy on the validation set to tune the thresholds $\tau_d$ and $\tau_a$.

-\textbf{Validation-based tuning}.
-We use the validation set to tune the thresholds $\tau_d$ and $\tau_a$.
-For each threshold, we use it to make the topology update decisions and generate a new graph $\mathcal{G}'=(\mathcal{V}, \mathcal{E}')$.
-Then we train a GNN model on the updated graph and test its accuracy on the validation set.
-A number of candidate thresholds are checked and the one that provides the best validation accuracy is adopted.
-Validation-based tuning allows us to reject topology update (by setting $\tau_d=0$ and $\tau_a=1$) when it cannot improve performance, e.g., the noise ratio of the graph is already very low or the accuracy of the model $f(.)$ is not good enough.

-\textbf{Efficiency issue}.
-For edge addition, naively computing the label correlation $g_v^{\top}g_u$ for all $(n/c)^2/2$ possible node pairs incurs high complexity, especially for large graphs.
-Therefore, for each node $v$, we only find the top-$k$ nodes (e.g., 2 or 3) that have the largest label correlation with $v$ and use them as the candidates for edge addition.
-This corresponds to the well-known all-pair maximum inner product search problem, for which there are many efficient solutions such as LEMP~\cite{teflioudi2016exact} and FEXIPRO~\cite{li2017fexipro}.